 We will begin our study of the Word by focusing in on the Big Picture of the Bible, something which will be made clear to us once…

 - We identify the “One Big Story” that the Bible has to tell;

 - We break down that story into manageable parts and then show how all of these parts contribute to the story;

 - We analyze each of these parts–looking for the life lessons that can be learned from them, the prophetic clues or messages that are enclosed or hidden within them, and any new insights into the character of God, and His purposes and plans for mankind and the earth that may be revealed in through them.

 The replacement process that I am describing here will be much easier for us to understand once we have viewed the instructional video which is waiting for us in the Welcome Center’s Theatre.
 It is just up ahead, on the right, just before the exit door that will lead us from the Center.
-This video will provide us with an introduction to the approach that we will be taking on the remainder of our trip through the Land of Revelation Knowledge; an approach which will present the Bible in the form of a story, and one which will present that story in the format of a theatrical play.
-Now, then, it is time for us to make our way into the theatre, and to make ourselves comfortable, while we watch, “The Bible: The Story Behind the Story.”
+This video will provide us with an introduction to the approach that we will be taking on the remainder of our trip through the Land of Revelation Knowledge; an approach which will present the Bible as a Love Story in the form of a theatrical play.
+Now then, it is time for us to make our way into the theatre, and make ourselves comfortable, while we watch, “The Bible: The Story Behind the Story.”

 Once the viewing is over, please leave through the previously designated exit, and then make your way back to the train, where we will once again Resume our journey.